-Courses for Coaches and Athletes
+Courses for Coaches, Athletes and Dancers

 Increasing numbers of women are participating in exercise and sport.
 However this has not been matched by female specific research, education and implementation of practical strategies to optimise female health and performance.